Journal of Semiconductors

 Abstract

-1 State Key Laboratory for Superlattices and Microstructures, Institute of Semiconductors, Chinese Academy of Sciences, Beijing 100083, China
+1 Institute of Microelectronics, Chinese Academy of Sciences, Beijing 100029, China

 Journal of Semiconductors